 - Your family’s compensation

 The lawyer representing you will not tax you and your family with collecting evidence that can be complex and painful.
-They will gather these items for you because they create a comprehensive evidence file and tell the story of the accident that led to your loved one’s death.
+They will gather these items for you because they create a comprehensive evidence file and tell the story of the accident that led to your loved one’s fatal injuries and death.

 Depositions Versus Interrogatories

 In some wrongful death cases, you may undergo interrogatories rather than a deposition.
-Interrogatories are also part of the discovery process during which each side must share information with the other.
+Interrogatories are also part of the discovery phase during which each side must share information with the other.

 Here is how depositions and interrogatories differ: